Andylochan/Fetch-UIKit/README.md

 ### This is a remake of the app linked below.
 [SwiftUI App Link](https://github.com/Andylochan/Fetch/)

+## Differences
+- Using Codable instead of Alamofire
+- Using UIKit instead of SwiftUI

 ## How to use
 Please open and run the ```Fetch-UIKit.xcworkspace``` file to view the project.